What is Fasching? Is it the Same as Karneval? How is it Celebrated in Germany?

 I will have to try again….

-Regardless of when Fasching or Karneval begins, the most of the celebrations take place during the week leading up to Ash Wednesday, and the beginning of Lent.
+Regardless of when Fasching or Karneval begins, most of the celebrations occur during the week leading up to Ash Wednesday and the beginning of Lent.
 (Remember… Lent is the 40 days BEFORE Easter, not counting Sunday….
-And the date of Easter is always the first Sunday after the first full moon after the Vernal Equinox.
+The date of Easter is always the first Sunday after the first full moon after the Vernal Equinox.)

 The Thursday before Ash Wednesday, (Weiberfastnacht) is when things really go crazy!